glassroom/heinsen_tree/README.md

 tree = ClassTree(paths_down_tree)
 ```

-As before, we'll map a batch with scores and labels to their respective ancestral paths:
+We'll map a batch with scores and labels to their respective ancestral paths:

 ```python
 batch_sz = 100